TebogoYungMercykay/Brand_Race-Local_NodeJS_Socket_Server/README.md

 - We  will be Implementing `Web Sockets`, We will create a game which will be played in real-time by 2-users per `Game Loop`.
 This game will be called `BrandRace`.
 The general idea of the game is to `guess` the logo of a `car brand` quicker than your `opponent`.
 More details of the game and its rules will be explained below.
 - Game Must Contain:
     - A `PHP API` hosted off Wheatley that pulls from a `MYSQL DB`.
-    - Random Example, `config.php` file.
+    - Random Example, `config.php` Database Connection File.
         ```php
         class ImagesDatabase{
             private $Host = 'localhost';